 Oak Brook (IL) Police Department

-The problem came in when the department tried to use cars to maintain a presence at village events like the fireworks-and-food festival they host at a large local park every year.
+The Oak Brook (IL) Police Department had, until recently, experienced these same challenges.
+Located 10 miles west of downtown Chicago, the village is primarily a residential community with an automobile focus, crisscrossed by major state and federal highways, the Tri-State Tollway and the Eisenhower Expressway.
+The problem came when the department tried to use cars to maintain a presence at village events like the fireworks-and-food festival they host at a large local park every year.
 While the department was able to use officers on bicycles to serve these events for a time, the growth of the village and proliferation of similar events sent them looking for a vehicle that could do more.

 In the summer of 2019, they bought a RANGER CREW XP 900 off-road vehicle to help them more effectively patrol public events.
 They chose a police light package, winch, siren, and also outfitted the vehicle with white lighting on all sides, which proved to be useful during a nighttime search for a missing person.
 Since the weather can be difficult more than half the year, they also had a heater installed so they could use their RANGER year round.

 The department's new vehicle has been well-received by officers and citizens alike.
 According to Commander Mark King of the Patrol Division, "the vehicle has been a big hit everywhere and every time we have it in the public eye."